JoseRoca/AfxNova/docs/COM /CDispInvoke Class.md

 Gets the exception description.

 ```
-FUNCTION GetDescription () AS CWSTR
+FUNCTION GetDescription () AS DWSTRING
 ```
 ---